JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 ### 8. Conclusion

-The conclusion of this research is that a fully functional cross-client horizontal FL server has been developed, capable of training models in both technical and medical scenarios using IID and non-IID data.
+The conclusion of this research is that a fully functional cross-client horizontal FL server has been developed, capable of training models in both technological and medical scenarios using IID and non-IID data.
 This experiment narrows the gap between what popular FL frameworks typically offer in tutorials or case studies by delivering a more realistic FL server, though with some limitations and areas for future improvement, which will be discussed in the following sections.

 ---